cthogg/ai-showcase/README.md

 - Given the api throws error message, when the user visits the page, then the user can see an error message.
 - Given two or more AIs are available from the api, when the user selects two AIs then a comparison is shown.

-## Components

-- Simple App bar
-- List Item
-- Simple List
-- Comparison Card
-- Table for Comparison
-- Graph for comparison

-## Requirements

-- You are expected to spend about 2 hours or less on this project.
-- The solution must be a single​ page web application.
-That means one index.html file.
-- The solution must be written in TypeScript, JavaScript or Flow (not Elm, PureScript or others).
-- The solution may use any framework (we mainly use Angular/TypeScript).
-- The solution should run on modern browsers.
-- The solution should reasonably respond to different desktop/laptop window sizes, but doesn’t need to be optimised for tablet or mobile.
-- The code written should be written with scalability in mind (e.g. will you be able to add new requirements later on without difficulty, etc.)
-- The solution should look good.
-You do not need to be an artist or graphic designer, but your design skills should be good enough to ensure the site has a consistent look with some degree of imagination involved.
-- Unit tests are not required but the solution should be testable & code should be easily readable / documented

 ## Next Steps

 If I had more time I would do the following:

-1. Allow the table to be sorted
-1. Add different visualisations for example bar graphs and radar charts.
-1. Add more thorough testing
+1. I feel that the "Agent Overview" and "Agent Comparison" sections have been merged into the same view.
+This works for now, but as the complexity of the application grows, this may have to be split apart.
 1. Sort out the parts where I added a ts-ignore or TODO or FIXME.
+These moslty involve catching errors when things are not found, and it assumes that there are only three categories (these three categories are hard coded at the moment).
 I feel that technical debt is OK sometimes, so long as it is documented.
 1. Add a loading spinner when the data is loading.
 1. instead of having an alert make the errors popup as a toast or add a React Error Boundary.
-1. Make the list show the performance indicators more clearly.
+1. Make the list show the performance indicators more clearly (similar to Excel's conditional formatting)
-1. allow multiple models to be compared
+1. Add different visualisations for example bar graphs and radar charts.

 ## Design Philosophy